dibasdauliya/llama-nyc/README.md

 # GitHub Project Analyzer

 A comprehensive GitHub repository analyzer that provides detailed insights, statistics, and AI-powered analysis of any public or private GitHub repository.
+Features an intelligent chat interface for interactive exploration of repository insights.

 ## Features